Material based on the D3 Intro by Vadim Ogievetsky, Scott Murray’s Interactive Data Analysis for the Web, and the D3

 D3: Data Driven Documents

 D3 can be used to manipulate pure HTML, but most commonly it is used in combination with SVG (i.e., we will be producing SVG charts using D3).

 In addition to the introduction in Scott Murray’s book (the mandatory reading) you should work with the D3 API Reference to look up particulars of all the features of D3.
 And of course, you should be learning by examples.
 A great collection are Mike Bostock’s blocks (or the new collection on Observable) which contain simple examples, such as a bar chart to complex examples such as this calendar view.

 You can download the library to run locally on your computer from the D3 Website, or you can link directly to the latest release with this snippet:See output in new page.

 You should also note that D3 underwent a major version change from D3 v3 to D3 v4.
 Unfortunately, many examples you’ll find on the web will be using version 3.
-We’ll be using D3 v5, which is a minor update from D3 v4, in this class.
+We’ll be using D3 v7, which is a sequence of relatively minor update from D3 v4, in this class.
 As such, you can’t necessarily expect to just copy and paste example code from the web and expect it to work.
 Check out the release notes to learn about the changes across the D3 versions.